Production of ${\rm K}^{0}_{\rm{S}}$, $\Lambda$ ($\bar{\Lambda}$), $\Xi^{\pm}$ and $\Omega^{\pm}$ in jets and in the underlying event in pp and p$-$Pb collisions: Analysis

 \subsection{Corrections for strange particle reconstruction and feed-down}

 The reconstruction efficiencies of each particle are obtained from MC simulated data.
 For this purpose, $\Pyeight$ (for pp collisions)~\cite{Sjostrand:2014zea} and DPMJet (for \pPb collisions)~\cite{Roesler:2000he} are used and the simulated data are propagated through the ALICE detector by GEANT3~\cite{Brun:1994aa}.
 Due to differences in the experimental acceptance for particles associated with jets and the underlying event, the efficiencies of particles are estimated separately for each case~\cite{Acharya:2021oaa}.
 Figure~\ref{fig:EffiJCIncl} shows the reconstruction efficiency of the JC-selected particle and the inclusive one.
 The reconstruction efficiencies of inclusive strange particles and those produced in the underlying event are identical within uncertainties.
+For the JC-selected particles, the reconstruction efficiency is higher than that of inclusive particles at $\pT < 2$~\GeVc.
+This is because the pseudorapidity distribution of strange particles matched with jets is narrower than that of inclusive ones and the $\eta$-differential reconstruction efficiency of strange particles decreases with $\abs{\eta}$.
+This results in a higher $\eta$-integrated reconstruction efficiency of JC-selected particles than the inclusive ones.
+This effect is more pronounced at low $\pT$.

 The yields for $\lmb$ and $\almb$ are significantly affected by secondary particles coming from the decays of charged and neutral $\Xi$ baryons.
 The feed-down fraction is calculated with a data-driven approach~\cite{ALICE:2013wgn}.
 The inclusive feed-down method was introduced in previous ALICE analyses~\cite{ALICE:2019avo,ALICE:2020jsh,ALICE:2017jyt}.
 In this work, the feed-down fraction in jet and UE is computed for each $\pT$ interval using the measured spectra of $\Xi^\pm$ baryons in jet and UE.
 The correction of the feed-down contribution from neutral $\Xi$ baryons is based on the assumption that the production rates of charged and neutral $\Xi$ baryons are equal.
 Figure~\ref{fig:FdFrac} shows the results of the feed-down fraction for the JC selection compared with the inclusive one.